 However in accordance with the Companies Amendment Act 2017 enforced on May 7 2018by the Ministry of Corporate Affairs the appointment of Statutory Auditors is notrequired to be ratified at every Annual General Meeting.

 The Auditor has confirmed that they are not disqualified under any provisions ofSection 141(3) of Companies Act 2013 and also their engagement with the Company is withinthe prescribed limits under Section 141 (3)(g) of Companies Act 2013.

 The Auditors' Report does not contain any qualification.
 Notes to Accounts and Auditorsremarks in their report are self-explanatory and do not call for any further comments.

-They have been no instances of fraud reported by the Statutory Auditors underSection-143(12) ofthe Companies Act 2013 read with rules framed thereunder either to theCompany or to the Central Government.
+There were no instances of fraud reported by the Statutory Auditors underSection-143(12) of the Companies Act 2013 read with rules framed thereunder either tothe Company or the Central Government.

-In terms of Section 204 of the Act and Rules made there under M/s.
-D Dixit &Associates Practicing Company Secretary has been appointed as Secretarial Auditors of theCompany.
+In terms of Section 204 of the Act and rules made there under M/s.
+D Dixit &Associates practicing Company Secretary has been appointed as Secretarial Auditors of theCompany.
 The report of the Secretarial Auditors is enclosed as Annexure IV with thisreport.
 The point-wise comments are enumerated as follows.

 Reply to the observations in the Secretarial Audit

 (i) Delay in filing forms- Due to oversight the Company has delayed in filing some ofthe forms within prescribed time frame of the Companies Act 2013.
 The applicableadditional fees has been paid to Ministry of Corporate Affairs